emouty/hibernate-issues/README.md

 2. An issue that occurs when I try to delete an entity (or all entities) that contain an embedded with a many-to-many association.
     - see [HHH-16810](https://hibernate.atlassian.net/browse/HHH-16810) for details.

+3. An issue that occurs when I try to delete an entity that have a